Larriemoses/AI-Security-Learning-Lab/ai-fundamentals/Generative_Models.md

 This session clarified how generative systems are structured and trained.

-Understanding the differences between architectures and training methods provided a clearer picture of how modern AI systems—especially LLMs—are built and refined.
+Understanding the differences between architectures and training methods provided a clearer picture of how modern AI systems, especially LLMs, are built and refined.

 The introduction of RAG highlighted the importance of grounding models in external knowledge for reliability.